-Mayor of London Boris Johnson has also fully endorsed the Living Wage:
+Mayor of London Sadiq Khan has also fully endorsed the Living Wage:

 Every day the City of London relies upon a small army of low-income workers to keep the City ticking over – cleaners, security guards, couriers and bar workers to name a few.
-Many work anti-social hours, with thousands coming to work as the day-time City workers leave their desks.
-Some of them are treated well, but some less so – with low wages, poor working conditions and little scope for advancement.
+Working anti-social hours, thousands are coming to work as the day-time City workers leave their desks.
+Some are treated well, but some less so – with low wages, poor working conditions and little scope for advancement.
 They have been described as the City’s ‘hidden workers’.
-The experience of local cleaners stood out.
+The treatment of local cleaners stood out.

-So St Andrew’s decided to do something practical.
+St Andrew’s decided to do something practical.
 Why not set up a cleaning company to provide work for cleaners – paying the London Living Wage and providing decent working conditions?
-In the City of London, taking a business approach seemed appropriate.

-The parish’s Social Responsibility Liaison Miriam Goodacre took on the project, secured a grant from the Corporation of London for a feasibility study and won a Dragon’s Den competition organised by the Church Mission Society (CMS) which gave her access to training and support in developing the business idea.
+The parish’s Social Responsibility Liaison Miriam Goodacre led the project, secured a grant from the Corporation of London for a feasibility study and in 2014 won a Dragon’s Den competition, organised by the Church Mission Society (CMS).
+This gave her access to training and support in developing the business idea.
 In fact, CMS were so interested in the idea they became a founder investor.
 And Miriam has been recognised for her work (read more here).

-Clean for Good is a normal limited company.
-What makes us different is that we are a business with a social purpose.
-The company has been established by a small group of investors including local churches and Christian charities.
-Our social purpose is ‘locked in’ because these charitable investors have majority control of the company, and always will.
-Any profits will be reinvested in the business or will be distributed back to our shareholders, who are mainly charities.
+The company was established by a small group of investors, led by local churches and Christian charities.
+Our social purpose is ‘locked in’ because these charitable investors have control of the company, and always will.

 The Parish of St Andrew by the Wardrobe, City of London